-Two more arrests in London tube attack inquiry
+Two more arrests in London Tube attack probe

 An improvised bomb detonated on a busy train on Friday morning as it stopped at Parsons Green, injuring 30 people.
 It appeared to have only partially detonated.

-Commander Dean Haydon, head of the Met's Counter Terrorism Command, said: "This continues to be a fast-moving investigation.
+"This continues to be a fast-moving investigation.
 A significant amount of activity has taken place since the attack on Friday.
 We now have five men in custody and searches are continuing at four addresses.
-Detectives are carrying out extensive inquiries to determine the full facts behind the attack."
+Detectives are carrying out extensive inquiries to determine the full facts behind the attack," Cmdr.
+Dean Haydon, head of the Met's Counter Terrorism Command, said.

 "We anticipate that the searches will take some days to complete and may cause further disruption.
 However, it is important that we continue with these searches and I'd like to thank all those affected for their support, patience and cooperation."